m-mcgowan/spark-flashee-eeprom/README.md

  * compared to an Arduino, all schemes are significantly faster.
     The arduino eeprom requires 3.3ms to erase a single byte - equivalent to 0.3 Kb/s throughput.

- * with the wear levelling scheme, writing larger buffers improves throughput since the number of page erases and copies required is reduced.
+ * with the wear leveling scheme, writing larger buffers improves throughput since the number of page erases and copies required is reduced.

 Internally, the eeprom emulation uses a 128 byte buffer.
 This explains why the address erase scheme shoes no performance improvement when called with larger buffers.
 Increasing the size of the internal buffer may improve performance - see